Adapting to general quadratic loss via singular value shrinkage

 \section{Introduction}

 Suppose that we observe

-where $\varepsilon>0$ and $\xi_{i} \sim {\rm N}_p (0, I_p)$ are independent $p$-dimensional Gaussian random variables.
+where $\varepsilon>0$ and $\xi_{i} \sim {\rm N}_p (0, I_p)$ are independent $p$-dimensional Gaussian random vectors.
 This is a multivariate version of the Gaussian sequence model, which is a canonical model in nonparametric estimation \citep{Johnstone,Tsybakov,Wasserman}.
-We consider estimation of $\theta=(\theta_{i})$ under the quadratic loss specified by a $p \times p$ positive definite matrix $Q$:
+We consider estimation of $\theta=(\theta_{i})$ under the quadratic loss specified by a $p \times p$ positive definite symmetric matrix $Q$:

 Let $R_Q(\theta,\hat{\theta}) = {\rm E}_{\theta} [L_Q(\theta,\hat{\theta})]$ be the risk function.
 For a parameter space $\Theta$, an estimator $\hat{\theta}_*$ is said to be asymptotically minimax on $\Theta$ if